Toric configuration spaces: the bipermutahedron and beyond: Moduli

 Given a tropical scaffold $\Lambda$ we construct the associated \textbf{configuration space} $P_\Lambda$.
 This is a toric Deligne--Mumford stack compactifying $T[n]$.
 We construct the corresponding stacky fan $\Pi_\Lambda$ on $V[n]$ explicitly from the scaffold $\Lambda$.
 Conceptually this is achieved by stratifying $V[n]$ into regions over which the polyhedral complex $\Lambda_p$ remains constant.

-Practically, the construction $\Lambda \rightsquigarrow \Pi_\Lambda$ can be viewed either as an instance of universal weak semistable reduction \cite{AbramovichKaru,MolchoSS} or as a stacky Chow quotient \cite{KapranovSturmfelsZelevinsky,AscherMolcho}.
-Indeed, the fan $\Pi_\Lambda$ should be such that the projection $V[n] \times V \to V[n]$ is a map of fans $\Lambda \to \Pi_\Lambda$.
+Formally, the construction $\Lambda \rightsquigarrow \Pi_\Lambda$ can be viewed either as an instance of universal weak semistable reduction \cite{AbramovichKaru,MolchoSS} or as a stacky Chow quotient \cite{KapranovSturmfelsZelevinsky,AscherMolcho}.
+We now explain this.
+However it is defined, the fan $\Pi_\Lambda$ should be such that the projection $V[n] \times V \to V[n]$ is a map of fans $\Lambda \to \Pi_\Lambda$.
 The corresponding toric morphism is the universal tropical expansion, so in particular should be equidimensional with reduced fibres.
 We construct $\Pi_\Lambda$ as the coarsest stacky fan on $V[n]$ satisfying these conditions, with the caveat that we need to allow $\Lambda$ to be replaced by a refinement (Section~\ref{sec: main construction})

 After constructing $P_\Lambda$ we establish its key properties: we construct the universal family and point configuration (Section~\ref{sec: universal family}) and verify that boundary strata in $P_\Lambda$ parametrise point configurations, up to the rubber action, on the tropical expansions encoded by the scaffold (Section~\ref{sec: strata}).